Documentation

 Data Warehouse Sources

 Validio supports many of the major data warehouses that modern data teams work with today.
+The following sections cover general considerations for creating data warehouse sources in Validio.

-Cursor field
+Cursor Field

-• The cursor field should not include NULL values.
+The cursor field must be an incremental field that provides a timestamp representing when data was updated or added.
+The cursor field should not include NULL values.
 Any records where the cursor field is NULL are ignored.

-Window types
+Window Types

 When defining Windows on your Data Warehouse sources, Validio recommends using either a Tumbling window or a Global window.
 Fixed batch windows are supported, but may not perform as expected.
 For more information, see About Windows.

-Cost and performance
+Cost and Performance

 Validio applies advanced optimizations when it reads and processes data for validations.
 For example, Validio processes data incrementally, leverages pushdown, consolidates related queries, and optimizes queries for each query engine.